Last updated on October 14, 2025

 Even if Auto Tap is set to “On”, you can override it at any time in the game by entering Full Control (which you do by pressing “Ctrl” on desktop, or on mobile by tapping and holding your player avatar to enable or disable full control).

 My recommendation: if you come from other digital CCGs and are new to MTG Arena, leave the Auto Tap option “On” and just let MTGA solve things.
-The autotapper isn’t perfect, though, and once in a while it messes up, but while you’re still learning the game the auto-tapper makes things faster and easier.
-Once you start pulling off more complex plays, you may want to turn it off entirely or override it in some specific spots by entering Full Control, whenever you want to make sure things go exactly as you want.
+The autotapper isn’t perfect, though, and once in a while it messes up, but while you learn the game the auto-tapper makes things faster and easier.
+Once you need to pull off more complex plays, you may want to turn it off entirely or override it in some specific spots with Full Control, whenever you want to make sure things go exactly as you want.

 Auto Order Trigger Abilities: If “On”, whenever there are simultaneous triggers MTGA automatically arranges how they enter the stack; if “Off”, you'll have to arrange said triggers manually.
 If “On”, you can still override it at any time by entering Full Control.